Component speakers installation guide

 The following installation instructions will also apply if you are adding a set of speakers (midranges, tweeters) to your current aftermarket system.

 Remember, as with any electronic installation, disconnect the negative cable on your battery before doing anything else.
-Also, make sure you have the necessary tools on hand (see the first page for details).
+Also, make sure you have the necessary tools on hand (see above for details).

 Disconnect your battery before any installation job.